AzaanUllah-Khan/AC-DSA-Series-Notes/README.md

 ## About the Creator

-These notes are created by AzaanUllah Khan, a dedicated learner and aspiring web developer.
+These notes are created by **AzaanUllah Khan**, a dedicated learner and aspiring web developer.
 The goal of this repository is to share knowledge and support others in their learning journey.
 By making these notes available, I hope to contribute to the educational community and assist others in mastering Data Structures and Algorithms.

 ## Connect with Me